 Prerequisite(s): PSYC 101 or PSYC 102.
 Not open to students who have completed or will complete PSYC 215 or PSYC 220.
-This course will satisfy the social sciences core area requirement.

 PSYC 214 - Abnormal Psychology

 What is abnormal behavior?
 What causes it?
 How is it diagnosed?
 This course covers traditional and current theories concerning the nature and causes of mental problems and examines the major diagnostic categories of psychological disorders.
 (3 hours)